 Please remember to bring a government-issued photo ID such as a driver license or passport.
 The tropical weather can be hot, so drink plenty of water, wear a hat, and use sunscreen.
 Depending on the weather, you may also want to bring a light jacket.
 Please note the Pearl Harbor security regulations don’t allow any type of bags.
 There is a bag storage near the entrance to the Visitor Center.
 Don’t leave any belongings in your car.

-At the USS Bowfin Submarine Museum and Park, you can experience the cramped conditions in which the crew of a submarine lived and worked.
+At the USS Bowfin Submarine and Park, you can experience the cramped conditions in which the crew of a submarine lived and worked.
 Please be aware that children younger than four years of age may not enter the submarine for safety reasons.
-They are welcome to visit the museum and park at no charge.

 Transportation to Ford Island